givensuman/reactutilities/hooks/hooks.md

-    useLocalStorage: This hook allows you to save and retrieve data from the browser's localStorage.

-    useSessionStorage: Similar to useLocalStorage, this hook allows you to save and retrieve data from the browser's sessionStorage.

-    useToggle: This hook toggles between two states (true/false, on/off, etc.) each time it's called.

 useDebounce: This hook delays the execution of a function until a certain amount of time has passed, useful for input fields or search bars.

     useThrottle: Similar to useDebounce, but instead of delaying the execution of a function, it limits the number of times a function can be called in a given period of time.